nathanreyes/v-calendar/docs-next/docs/calendar/attributes.md

 ## Target Options

-Each attribute type allows for targeting separate `start`, `base` and `end` sections with different configurations.
+Each attribute type allows for targeting `start`, `base` and `end` sections with separate configurations.

 For example, we could style the `fillMode` for the highlight end caps separately from the base section.